spatialos/gdk-for-unity/docs/modules/build-system/overview.md

 # Build System Feature Module

-This feature module contains a default implementation and tooling in the Unity Editor for building your GDK for Unity workers.
+This feature module provides tooling for building your GDK for Unity workers inside the Unity Editor.

 > **Note:** The Build System Feature Module does not have an integration for building non-Unity workers at this time.

 ## Installation

-### 1. Add the package
+### Add the package

  Add this feature module to your project via the [Package Manager UI](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@2.0/manual/index.html#specifying-a-local-package-location).